 Our Story

-Unable to access meaningful mental healthcare, my son Tyler sought relief through illicit substances and struggled for years to overcome his dependence.
+Unable to access meaningful mental healthcare, my son Tyler sought relief through substances and struggled for years to overcome his dependence.
 We searched desperately for something that could truly help him, but faced barriers at every turn: long waitlists, underfunded programs, inadequate care, and a system that prioritized punishment over healing.
 Even when he was able to enter treatment, he was rarely offered evidence-based care, denied medical and mental health services, and forced into environments that did more to shame than to support.

 As his health declined, I learned of a promising treatment that was not offered in the U.S. But like so many families fighting for their child’s survival, we ran out of time.
 Bureaucratic hurdles, outdated policies, and systemic failures left us with no options.
 On October 5, 2020, I lost my son.
 Since then, I have dedicated my life to creating real solutions as well as reducing the stigma associated with substance use, mental illness, and grief.